OUR MISSION STATEMENT

 We have a no-smoking policy in school which applies to buildings, grounds and within sight of the building.
 Parents are asked to adhere to this policy as it supports the non-smoking message we hope to instil in our pupils.

-Information in this prospectus was prepared in September 2017 and was correct at the time of publication.
+Information in this prospectus was updated in January 2021 and was correct at the time of editing.

 Changes may occur to this information as circumstances alter in the future.